Mpox (formerly Monkeypox)

 Prevention

-Avoiding close contact with people with mpox is the most effective way to prevent infection.
-Vaccination can significantly reduce the chance of mpox infection and has also been shown to decrease the severity of symptoms if you do become infected.
+Avoiding close contact with people with mpox or potential mpox symptoms is the most effective way to prevent infection.
+Vaccination can also significantly reduce the risk of mpox infection and has also been shown to decrease the severity of symptoms if you become infected.
 Visit our mpox vaccination page or contact your local sex worker organisation for more information.

 Some things sex workers can do to reduce the risk of mpox transmission

-• Extend health checks to check areas like the mouth, face, palms of hands, and soles of feet for lesions or blisters.
+• Extend health checks to check areas like the mouth, face, hands, and feet for rashes or lesions.

-• Wash or sanitise your hands after the check if you don’t use gloves.
+• Wash or sanitise your hands after health checks, or use gloves.

 • Use condoms, gloves and/or dental dams as barriers.
 Remember that they will only protect the skin directly covered by the barrier.

-• Cover toys with condoms, and wash and re-cover before using on yourself or another person.
+• Cover sex toys with condoms, and wash and re-cover them before using them on yourself or another person.

-• Avoid sharing linen, clothes and towels and wash them between uses.
+• Avoid sharing sheets, bed linen, clothes, lingerie and towels and wash them between uses.

 • Wear gloves when handling used linen and bedding in a communal work environment (like a massage parlour or brothel).

-• You may want to include questions about overseas travel in your screening practices and check if your client has a fever or is feeling unwell.
+• You may want to include questions about overseas travel or sex-on-premise venues in your screening process and check if your client has a fever or is feeling unwell.

 • Inform your clients of potential symptoms to look out for and tell them to let you know if they are exposed to mpox.